LumenYoung/LumenYoung/README.md

 ## Blogging

-You can visit my wordpress blog at: https://www.introspector.ink.

-I also using [xlog](https://xlog.app/), it is a blockchain based, open source blogging system.
-You can visit my xlog blog at https://www.lumeny.io .
+You can visit my blog at: https://www.lumeny.io.
+I also post my blogs on [xlog](https://xlog.app/), it is a blockchain based, open source blogging system.

 ## Contact